Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 Looking at the artwork on the walls of the ashram my thoughts go to the many yogis to have visited this house.
 They have helped me transform an ordinary building and give it a touch of yogi magic.
 Each individual has left a little bit of themselves here in creating Yogi Living Ashram.
 And each individual has left an imprint on my heart.

-You can find out where we are on the Heart Centered Yoga page.
+You can find out where we are on the About Us page.
 For retreats and courses check out the Yoga Events page.

 I have one last project: building additional living space for the retreat participants.
 As always, I no idea how this will be done, but I know for sure that it is going to happen.
 All in all, everything is almost finished and the ashram is ready to be opened.
-I am ready to do what is closest to my heart: empowering people to heal through yoga.
+I am ready to do what is closest to my heart: empowering people and healing through yoga.